skaya/angular-on-rails/README.md

   return 'http://' + addr.address + ':' + addr.port;
 }
 ```
-It listens for incoming HTTP requests on port `:5100` and proxies them to the port `:8080` if the request came from `/frontend` path (Angular 2 app location) or to port `:5200` for all other requests (which is backend calls).
+It listens for incoming HTTP requests on port `:5100` and proxies them to one of the following port:
+- `:8080` if the request came from `/frontend` path (Angular 2 app location)
+- `:5200` for all other requests (which is backend calls).

 ### Foreman configuration
-`Foreman` is the helpful tool for running a few servers with just one command.
+`Foreman` is a helpful tool for running a few servers with just one command.
 To use it, firstly, this gem needs to be installed `$ gem install foreman`.
 Foreman is configurable with the file `Procfile` in the root directory.
 This file contains a list of processes you want to run.
 In my case, I need to run Rails, Webpack and Proxy servers, what is specified below:
 ```
 js: npm start
 proxy: node http-proxy.js
 platform: bundle exec rails s
 ```
-After that, the command `$ foreman start` will be available for running my hybrid system that utilizes both the Rails and Node servers.
+After that, the command `$ foreman start` will be available for running my hybrid system that utilizes both Rails and Node servers.
 Terminal log of the running process should look something similar:
 ``` console
 MacBook-Pro:angular2_on_rails yuliyakanapatskaya$ foreman start 01:20:24 js.1       | started with pid 26027